microsoft/FeatureManagement-Dotnet/README.md

 ### Status

-`Status` is an optional property of a feature flag that controls how a flags enabled state is evaluated.
+`Status` is an optional property of a feature flag that controls how a flag's enabled state is evaluated.
 By default, the status of a flag is `Conditional`, meaning that feature filters should be evaluated to determine if the flag is enabled.
 If the `Status` of a flag is set to `Disabled` then feature filters are not evaluated and the flag is always considered to be disabled.

 ```
 "FeatureX": {